-- 4. Specify departments within the College responsible for managing specific aspects of the College's programs associated with its compliance with the Laws, including primary prevention and awareness programs and ongoing training and methods of support for parties involved in these processes; - Identify the forms of conduct that violate the Laws and the Policy; and - responding to sexual/gender-based misconduct or interpersonal violence reported to or reasonably known by the College, ensuring that an impartial, prompt, fair, and equitable investigative process is provided to resolve reports of sexual/gender-based misconduct or interpersonal violence and that the process includes the sharing of information regarding how reports are assessed, investigated, and resolved.
+- Specify departments within the 4.
+College responsible for managing specific aspects of the College's programs associated with its compliance with the Laws, including primary prevention and awareness programs and ongoing training and methods of support for parties involved in these processes; - Identify the forms of conduct that 5. violate the Laws and the Policy; and - 6.
+Explain the process for responding to sexual/gender-based misconduct or interpersonal violence reported to or reasonably known by the College, ensuring that an impartial, prompt, fair, and equitable investigative process is provided to resolve reports of sexual/gender-based misconduct or interpersonal violence and that the process includes the sharing of information regarding how reports are assessed, investigated, and resolved.